All Images Copyright 2008-2025 Jennifer Lavrenz

 _

 I can’t remember the first time I went to Indian, but I’m sure it was when I was younger and with my family.
-This photo was taken just outside of Evansville, the southern part.
-I have spent some time outside of Indianapolis where my friend Cristiana got married (Zionsville is one of the cutest town ever) and Fort Wayne with another family friends.
-It’s so wonderful to know so many people all over the US (and the world)!
+This photo was taken just outside of Evansville, the southern part, during a road trip.

 Jennifer Kaye xoxo